How to Write an Activities Résumé for College Applications

 Tips for Compiling Your Résumé

-You do not want simply to submit a general list of activities.
+You do not want simply to submit a general list of activities on a resume.
 Colleges pay close attention to specific details, especially those that emphasize your commitment to what you’re involved in.
 Explain your specific role in that which you have participated, giving details about the amount of time you committed, leadership positions you have held, and any special contributions you made during your tenure (organizing the inaugural annual fundraiser for an animal shelter, being a founding member of your high school’s improv comedy club, etc.).

 - Be selective about the information you include in your activities résumé.
 If you were only a part of the French Club for one semester as a sophomore, there is no need to mention it.
 Colleges only want to know about the activities to which you were committed.